abdlkdrisiktan/Android-Wiki/KotlinInterview.md

 • Must understand that it only creates the object when we access it for the very first time and then in the subsequent access, it returns the same object.

+### What is Dispatchers in Kotlin?

+Dispatchers in Kotlin Coroutines are like Schedulers in RxJava.
+There are 4 type of dispatchers have;

++ Dispatchers.Default

+    * Doing heavy calculations

+    * Doing any operations on bigger list present in memory; sorting, filtering, searching

+    * Parsing JSON

+    * You can not reading disk or drawing something on the view these fucntions have to be in main dispatchers.

+    * Finally, if you have CPU-intensive task than you can use Dispatchers.Default.

++ Dispatchers.IO
+    * Perform disk or network I/O related tasks.

+    * Any network operations like making a netwwork call

+    * Creating file or compressing file or moving file

+    * Reading and writing a file

+    * Reading database query

++ Dispatchers.Main

+    * Performing UI-Related tasks

++ Dispatchers.Unconfined
+    * If you dont care about the thread on which it should run